Stamkos ties Lecavalier as Lightning rally past Detroit 5-4

 The Lightning had plenty of time in the offensive zone in the first period, but the Red Wings were dangerous on the counter.
 Helm struck while Detroit was short-handed, breaking in on a 2-on-1 and beating goalie Andrei Vasilevskiy for his 100th career goal.

-Early in the second, Abdelkader slipped behind the Tampa Bay defense and scored to make it 3-0, but Stamkos answered with his 35th goal of the season, beating goalie Jimmy Howard with a wrist shot from the left circle.
+Early in the second, Abdelkader slipped behind the Tampa Bay defense and scored to make it 3-0, but Stamkos answered with his 35th goal of the season, beating goalie Jimmy Howard with a wrist shot from the left circle to tie Lecavalier.

+“Fortunate to be able to coach him for a number of years now, so I’ve been in the cat seat for a lot of his goals,” Lightning coach Jon Cooper said.
+“First of all, they’re two unreal guys.
+Vinny’s an icon in our franchise.”

-Point’s 38th of the season cut the lead to one early in the third, then Kucherov tied it on a slap shot just 4 seconds into a Tampa Bay power play.
+Point’s 38th goal of the season cut the lead to one early in the third, then Kucherov tied it on a slap shot just 4 seconds into a Tampa Bay power play.
 Johnson made it 4-3 almost immediately thereafter, and Kucherov added his 35th of the season, beating Howard from in tight.

+“They’re the best team in the league for a reason,” Detroit defenseman Niklas Kronwall said.
+“But at the same time, I thought we didn’t help ourselves very much tonight.
+I thought we didn’t skate well enough, didn’t play quick enough on defense.”

 Rasmussen scored on a scramble in front to bring the Red Wings back within one with 1:42 remaining.

-NOTES: The Lightning also matched a franchise record with their 25th road win of the season. … Kucherov posted his NHL-leading 34th multipoint game.
+NOTES: The Lightning also matched a franchise record with their 25th road win of the season. … Kucherov, who also had two assists, posted his NHL-leading 34th multipoint game.
+He has twice as many multipoint games as pointless games this season, and he increased his league-leading point total to 115.

 UP NEXT